Epicsteve2/rust-recipe-gallery/README.md

 ## Setup

-I recommend using the devcontainer to build and run.
+I recommend using the devcontainer to go directly to the build commands.
 Otherwise,\
 Dependencies
 - Docker
 - Node